-One of the individual components of his antineoplaston package is phenylacetate, which is a common fatty acid that smells much like urine, from which it was originally derived.

-Phenylacetate has been shown to be a potent inhibitor of glioma growth in vitro (cell cultures), and has been studied as a single agent in a phase II clinical trial (256).
+One of the individual components of his antineoplaston package is phenylacetate, which is a common aromatic fatty acid that smells much like urine.
+Phenylacetate has been shown to be a potent inhibitor of glioma growth in vitro (cell cultures), and has been studied as a single agent in a phase II clinical trial (274).
 Of forty patients with recurrent gliomas three had significant tumor regression, while another seven had stable diseases.
-In a second more recent clinical trial using a different dosing schedule (257) there were no objective tumor regressions, but the median survival time was nine months, which is above the norm for patients receiving treatment for recurrent tumors.
+In a second more recent clinical trial using a different dosing schedule (275) there were no objective tumor regressions, but the median survival time was nine months, which is above the norm for patients receiving treatment for recurrent tumors.
 While the overall response rate in both studies was low, it is important to recognize that phenylacetate is only one of the components of the Burzynski's treatment.

-Perhaps more promising than phenylacetate is phenylbutyrate, which is a prodrug for phenylacetate (meaning that it metabolizes into phenylacetate).
-Laboratory studies have shown that it strongly inhibits the growth of glioma cells (258), and a recent clinical study has reported a complete regression of an anaplastic astrocytoma tumor, which previously had failed to respond to conventional chemotherapy (259).
+Also promising is phenylbutyrate, which is a prodrug for phenylacetate (meaning that it metabolizes into phenylacetate).
+Laboratory studies have shown that it strongly inhibits the growth of glioma cells (276), and a recent clinical study has reported a complete regression of an anaplastic astrocytoma tumor, which previously had failed to respond to conventional chemotherapy (277).
 However, a later report by the same research group indicated that this was the only clinical response out of a substantial number of patients.
-Phenylbutyrate is especially interesting because in laboratory studies it has been shown to be synergistic in its effects with accutane (260).
+Phenylbutyrate is especially interesting because in laboratory studies it has been shown to be synergistic in its effects with accutane (278).

 As noted above, a common anti-epileptic drug, valproic acid, is also an inhibitor of histone acetylase.
 It also has the advantage of not inducing liver enzymes that reduce the concentration of chemotherapy agents in the serum, which does occur in many other anti-epileptic drugs (in fact valproic acid may increase concentration of chemotherapy, so that the standard dosages need to be monitored for toxicity) That its use rather than other anti-epileptic drugs might improve clinical outcome is supported by a retrospective clinical trial comparing enzyme-inducing anti-convulsants with valproic acid.
-Median survival for the former was 11 months, while median survival for those receiving valproic acid was 14 months.
-(261) That a change in the anti-convulsant medication can significantly improve clinical outcome has gone unnoticed in the neuro-oncology community, perhaps because the interpretation given these results is that they were due to differences in drug concentration.
+Median survival for the former was 11 months, while median survival for those receiving valproic acid was 14 months (279).
+Similar results were obtained in a post-hoc analysis of the Stupp trial that definitively showed the effectiveness of temozolomide (280).
+For patients receiving the combined temozolomide + radiation protocol, median survival was 14 months for those not using any anti-convulsant drugs, 14.4 months for those using a drug other than valproic acid, and 17.
+4 months for those using valproic acid.
+A similar pattern occurred for the rate of 2-year survival: 25%, 26% and 30.6%.

-A potentially important sidelight on histone deacetylation is that the critical component of broccoli sprouts, sulphoraphane, discussed in an earlier section, has been shown to be a powerful inhibitor of histone de-acetylation activity as measured by their level in circulating blood.
-This effect was shown with a single ingestion of 68 g of broccoli sprouts (262).
+A potentially important sidelight on histone deacetylation is that the critical component of broccoli sprouts, sulforaphane, discussed in an earlier section, has been shown to be a powerful inhibitor of histone de-acetylation activity as measured by its level in circulating blood.
+This effect was shown with a single ingestion of 68 g of broccoli sprouts (281).
 The same article also noted that garlic compounds and butyrate had a similar effect.